0xPolygon/polygon-docs/docs/tools/wallets/venly/venly-widget.md

 Venly Widget is a JavaScript SDK created to streamline everyday blockchain tasks.
 Its purpose is to enable functionalities otherwise restricted due to security implications, such as creating signatures.
 By encapsulating Venly's extensive capabilities within a user-friendly JavaScript layer, Venly Widget empowers developers and simplifies the development process.

+!!! tip "Please note"
-> If you are new to Web3 and don't have experience with blockchain technologies, we recommend you use the Venly Widget natively for a better developer experience.
+    If you are new to Web3 and don't have experience with blockchain technologies, we recommend you use the Venly Widget natively for a better developer experience.

 ## Create Polygon wallets with Venly Widget